psv-plugins-archive/QuickMenuPlus/README.md

 Quick Menu Plus adds the following features to the Quick Menu on the PlayStation Vita and PlayStation TV.

 - Power off and standby buttons for Vita
-- Restart by holding the power off button
+- Restart from the Quick Menu
 - Volume slidebar for Vita
 - Configurable Quick Menu PS button push time